ashfurrow/blog/source/blog/2017-07-14-left-media-and-performative-podcasting.html.markdown

 As the show gains popularity as a tentpole of radical left culture, it's come under increasing scrutiny (largely from liberals).
 And while I agree with some of the criticisms lobbed at the show, hating it has become a sort of signifier among liberals that _yes, I too think Chapo is problematic_.
 The liberals that somehow managed to lose to Donald Trump(!) think it in vogue to hate _Chapo Traphouse_ and its fans, and to consider the show to be the _real_ enemy of progress.

 Seriously.
-Instead of organizing against Trump or his awful policies, they criticize a leftwing podcast.
+Instead of organizing against Trump or his awful policies, they criticize a left-wing podcast.

 Our capitalist society is so completely imbued with the ideology that _you are what you consume_ that I've been hesitant to even admit that I listen to the show (lest I get called out as _problematic_).
 But I am not the podcasts I listen to, and I can enjoy media while being critical of it.